avyaktrout/avyaktrout/README.md

 # 💫 About Me:
-Hi, I'm Avyakt Rout, a third-year Computer Science student at Cal State Fullerton.
+Hi, I'm Avyakt Rout, a final year Computer Science student at Cal State Fullerton.
 I currently work as a Student IT Consultant at the university and I'm currently trying to pursue a career in software engineering.
 In addition to coding, I love going to the gym, cooking, watching TV shows & anime, exploring, and spending time with friends and family.

 ## 🌐 Socials: